sah/java-tutorial/02-Setup.md

 mkdir ~/sauce-tutorial && cd ~/sauce-tutorial
 ```

-Now we can a Maven command to download and install a sample project using your username and Sauce access key.
-You can
+Execute the appropriate Maven `mvn` command to download and install a sample JUnit or TestNG project using your Sauce username and your
-find your Sauce access key on your [Sauce account page](https://saucelabs.com/account).
+Sauce access key.
+You can find your Sauce access key on your [Sauce account page](https://saucelabs.com/account).

 <!-- SAUCE:LOGIN -->

-To create a JUnit-based project, run:
+To create a JUnit based project, run:

 ```bash
 mvn archetype:generate \